phylowheeler/CLOAK/README.md

 Guide and scripts for training amino acid substitution models on filtered multiple sequence alignments.
 Pre-trained substitution models.

 ### Tree_inference+comparison
-Scripts to infer phylogenetic trees and compare them to a reference species tree.
+Scripts to infer phylogenetic trees and compare them to a reference species tree, as well as the dataframes of tree distance metrics

 ### Figures
 Scripts and datafiles to generate publication figures